khan4019/github-profile-search/README.md

 ## Further help
-1. Feel free to ask google or the person who sent you this link.
+1. Feel free to ask google or the person sent you this challenge